Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Tarski semantics in

-\section{Tarski semantics in $\BZFC$}
+\section{Tarski semantics in $\PZFC$}

-A discussion that frequently arises in the philosophy of logic is the extent to which the meta-theory affects the formal theory under consideration.
-For example, one may argue that {\it excluded middle} is a tautology in classical logic only because {\it excluded middle} is covertly assumed in the meta-theory:
+A discussion that sometimes arises in the philosophy of logic is the extent to which the meta-theory affects the formal theory under consideration.
+For example, the recursive definition of the negation and disjunction in Tarski semantics means that